Discover more from Risk & Progress

 “Protopia,” a term first coined by Kevin Kelly, is not a utopia, all of humanity’s problems and challenges have not been solved.
 But neither is it a dystopia on the brink of collapse.
 The protopia does not describe any particular future, but rather a society that is always working to solve its problems in an incremental fashion.
 The protopia is a society with a growth mindset and a “can do” attitude.

-In some ways, the protopia resembles the modern world.
+In some ways, a protopia resembles the modern world.
 In the past few decades, humanity has made incredible progress.
 We are more educated, living longer, and wealthier than at any point in human history.
 And the growing voice of the people in political participation has enabled more of us to share in this vast decentralized problem-solving network.

 A Fragile State

 With that said, storm clouds are on the horizon.
 The protopia is a fragile state of existence.
-Global populist and extremist movements of all spectrums, seek to roll back the factors of progress that led us to where we are today.
+Global populist and extremist movements of all spectrums, seek to roll back and undo the factors of progress that led us to where we are today.
 These movements threaten to slow or stop progress altogether.
 They threaten an empty planet, a technological and economic regression.
-If lured into the extremists’ trap, a true dystopia awaits us.
+If lured into the extremists’ trap, a true dystopia certainly awaits us.